 Later, as they lay together on a makeshift bed, Prussia holds Germany as the other nation drifts off to sleep.
 He wants to remember this moment for the rest of his life.
 He looks down at his little brother and feels a pang of sadness, deep in his heart.
 He hates how all good things must come to an end, even if they've only just begun.
 But he knows that they are looking for him - those Allied bastards.

 He knows he can't stay.
 No matter how much he wants to.

 As gently and quietly as he can, Prussia removes himself from his sleeping brother and lays him down.
 The young nation stirs but doesn't wake.
 Prussia casts a fond smile down at him and reaches out to brush some of the filthy blonde hair away from his equally filthy face.

-"In case we never see each other again, I want you to know that-" He says under his breath then pauses, letting his hand fall away. ". . . forget it."
+"In case we never see each other again, I want you to know that I-" He says under his breath then stops, letting his hand fall away. ". . . forget it."
 His jaw clenches tightly as he stands up to gather his few belongings.
-Then, for the final time, the proud nation known as Prussia turns around and leaves his brother.
-His most precious person.
+Then, like a damned man marching towards the flames of Hell, the once proud nation of Prussia turns on his heel and walks out the door.
 He doesn't look back.

 And, somewhere deep within his subconscious, Germany begins to cry.

 In case it wasn't obvious, this took place right after the Battle for Berlin, which lead to the Germans surrendering in WWII in 1945.
 The battle took place in Berlin (obviously) and almost a million people were killed (soldiers and civilians alike).
 It's recognized as one of the bloodiest battles in history and it just about completely destroyed Berlin.